Wedding Vendor Payment Schedules (What You’ll Pay and When)

 • Split deposits (e.g., 25% now, 25% in 3 months)

-• Milestone-based payments for planners or designers
+• Milestone-based payments This is common with planners or designers (e.g., concept → design → execution)

 Why Wedding Budgets Don’t Match Wedding Cash Flow